 When the driver presses the clutch pedal the linkage moves the throw-out bearing this in turn moves the male cone away from the female cone resulting in the disengagement of the clutch.
 As soon as the driver releases the clutch pedal the male part returns to its original position thus the re-engagement of the clutch occurs.

-⭐ Read More Articles – What Is Semi Centrifugal Clutch?
+⭐ Read More Articles

-Advantages of Cone Clutch
+Advantages Of Cone Clutch

 - In this clutch the normal force acting on the contact surfaces is larger than the axial force.

 - It can transfer high torque when compared with the plate clutches of the same size.

 - Because the mating surfaces of this clutch are in the shape of a wedge, less effort is requiews to operate the clutch.

 - It creates less noise than other clutch plates.

 - When the angle of the cone is large, it will require more effort to disengage the clutch.